westlab/Plugfest-2020/PITCHME.md

   - MQTT brokers does not guarantee storing all messages with retain bit.
   - Some MQTT brokers does not implement retain mechanism.
 - WILL
-  - When subscribers becomes unavailable, WILL message returns to all subscribers of the sensor’s topics.
+  - When publisher becomes unavailable, WILL message returns to all subscribers of the publisher's topics.
     - WILL message may observe HTTP status code (RFC7231)
+    - MQTT v5.0 has extension in this status code.
+However, it does not give any guideline of WILL message contents.
   - Keep Alive Timer function with PINGREQ/PINGRESP message will be used for checking availability of sensors.

 ---